erikmolenaarnl/latest/readme.txt

 7. You've successfully installed your new theme!
 Head to Appearance > Getting Started to begin setting up your theme.

 == Change Log ==

+= 2019.10.03 =
+* Fix mobile menu did not honor user setting for search (posts or products).

 = 2019.03.18 =
 * Fix IE11 screen-reader-text.